T-Rizzle12/Custom-Gmod-Bot/README.md

 - The bot can use ladders
 - The bot has "smooth aiming" (Aim won't instantly aim at enemies)
 - The bot can open doors
+- The bot has an LOS, "Line of Sight," and can't see behind itself
+- The bot remembers enemies it has seen recently
+- The bot can "hear" noises created by enemies
 - The bot will use its flashlight when in a dark area
 - The bot will attack any NPC that is hostile them and its "owner" (The player that created it)
 - The bot, if it has a medkit, will heal itself and any players nearby it, although the bot's owner is prioritized.